Reduce Your Salt And Sugar Intake

 Look out for products with the

-Nutri-Grade beverages which are graded A or B as these are lower in sugar and saturated fats.
+are lower in sugar and saturated fat

 2. Make water the default drink option